Telecommunications in Eritrea

-Telecommunications in Eritrea are under the authority of the Government of Eritrea.
+Telecommunications in Eritrea are regulated and operated primarily by Eritrea Telecommunication Services Corporation (EriTel), a Government of Eritrea organization.
+The country's telecommunications infrastructure includes fixed-line telephone, mobile telephone, and Internet services.
+Access to telecommunications services remains limited, and the sector has been affected by restrictions on private-sector competition, limited infrastructure, and government control over communications.

 Infrastructure

 The Eritrea Telecommunication Services Corporation, more commonly known as EriTel, is the sole operator of both landline and mobile telephone communication infrastructure in Eritrea.
 However, it is one of several internet service providers in the country.

 The domestic telecommunications infrastructure is very inadequate.
 Most fixed line telephones are located in Asmara, the capital and largest city.
 Cell phones are in increasing use throughout the country.
 The government is seeking international tenders to improve the system.

 On 13 April 2006, Eritrea received a soft loan from the government of China to upgrade their communication infrastructure.
 The total sum loaned to EriTel was $23 million.
 All major cities are connected to the mobile telephone system in Eritrea except for Assab, as of 2023.